 After the Cubs’ World Series win in 2016, the Cleveland Guardians are now in the longest World Series win drought out of any team in the MLB – but that doesn’t mean they’re not good!

-Going to see a baseball game in person is so different to watching it on TV.
+Going to see a baseball game in person is so different from watching it on TV.
 The excitement of being in Progressive Field just hits different, and it’s worth doing at least once or twice a season.

 Where to sit at Progressive Field